Partial Reversibility and Counterdiabatic Driving in Nearly Integrable Systems

+To support these arguments, we perform numerical simulations of the model given in Eq. \eqref{eq:quantum_model}, computed within the zero-momentum block.
+The dependence of the energy fluctuations after a cyclic protocol on $\epsilon_f$ is shown in Fig. \ref{fig:slow-drive}, for both the classical oscillator (Eq. \ref{eq:HNI}) and quantum spin chain (Eq. \ref{eq:quantum_model}).
+There are three distinct regimes, common to both systems.
+Firstly, for $\epsilon < \epsilon^\ast$ energy fluctuations are strongly suppressed, corresponding the reversible regime.
+As $\epsilon$ is increased beyond $\epsilon^\ast$ but is not too large, irreversibility sets in and we see the predicted ``anti-adiabatic'' region where slower protocols lead to less reversibility.
+Finally, the perturbative picture breaks down altogether and slower driving leads to more reversibility as expected.
-While adiabaticity is a well-defined notion in systems which are either integrable or ergodic, it is not uniquely defined for systems which have mixed phase spaces.
-Adopting reversibility as a measure of adiabaticity, we study the extent to which slow processes are reversible.
-We show that breaking integrability in a system with degeneracies is a fundamentally irreversible process, and provide numerical evidence supporting the claim for a specific toy model.
-The underlying reason is that such models can be characterized by approximate emergent symmetries, which disappear as integrability-breaking perturbations become stronger.
-There is an associated increase in entropy even in the infinitely slow driving limit.

-We then test the efficacy of local counterdiabatic driving in the toy model in different regimes.
-We find that in all the cases they give significant suppression of non-adiabatic effects even for fast driving, however, they cannot improve past the plateau, which is generally higher than the one set by the infinitely slow protocol.
+\textit{Conclusion}---While adiabaticity is a well-defined notion in systems which are either integrable or ergodic, it is not uniquely defined for the majority of systems, which are neither.
+Adopting reversibility as a measure of adiabaticity, we study the extent to which slow processes are reversible in this intermediate case.
+We show that breaking integrability in a system with degeneracies is a fundamentally irreversible process, and provide numerical evidence supporting the claim for both classical and quantum toy models.
+The underlying reason is that such models can be characterized by approximate emergent symmetries, whose nonperturbative breakdown leads to an associated increase in entropy even in the infinitely slow driving limit.
+We then test the efficacy of local counterdiabatic driving in the toy model in different regimes, and find that while it can suppress some fluctuations from fast driving, those associated with irreversibility provide a bound that cannot be beaten.

-One obvious direction for future work is to provide numerical evidence for the irreversible energy fluctuations generated by breaking integrability in many-body models.
-Another is to explore whether there are alternative variational ansatze for which local counterdiabatic driving can provide even greater suppression of dissipation than demonstrated here by, for example, augmenting the adiabatic path~\cite{morawetzEfficientPathsLocal2024}.